chris-toma/omatoma/README.md

 ## Post-Installation

-After installation, you can use the `omactv` command to:
+After installation, you can use the `omatoma` command to:

 - Update applications
 - Install additional components